Lithax/Fsav/README.md

 # Download
 Fsav is lightweight and written in Java (write once, run anywhere).
-In order to install fsav onto your device, you have these options:
+In order to install fsav onto your device, currently, you must configure it yourself to your liking, this may change in the future.